-Planning Your Wedding Photography: getting ready
+Planning Your Wedding Photography – some hints and tips for getting ready

 If you’re new to the blog or this series of posts, do check out my other planning your wedding photography posts.

 Today I’ll be covering the getting ready part of the day.
 The time you spend getting ready for your wedding is often one of the most exciting, anticipation filled parts of the day.

 As a photographer when you walk through the door at a preparation address, it’s always really interesting to see what the atmosphere is like.
 I love it where there’s a palpable buzz and things are starting to happen.